asenchi/dotvim/README.md

 This is brand new so currently I only have a few plugins setup, as they were all located at github and it was easy to get it working.

+I have Pathogen seperated out from the rest of the plugins.
+Working on a better solution for this.

 # Usage

 Get the repository:

     git clone https://github.com/asenchi/dotvim ~/.vim
     cd ~/.vim
-    redo all clean # Substitute './bin/do' if you do not have 'redo'.
+    redo pathogen  # If you haven't installed pathogen. redo all clean # Substitute './bin/do' if you do not have 'redo'.